 Costa Power always believe in quality and after sales service so In addition to these qualities, low-frequency inverters come with a wide range of technical features and capabilities which most high-frequency inverters lack; these include a built-in battery charger; UPS (Uninterruptible Power Supply) functions; by-pass mode with no battery connected; power saving mode; various charge settings (like different battery types and charging voltages).
 And we believe these protection are available in Luminous inverter in Mumbai and as such in Microtek inverter in Mumbai.

-In terms of other differences, low frequency inverters are designed for large off-grid power systems and are more suitably equipped for powerful appliances; therefore, they are typically within the high power category of invertor, with their power levels normally within the thousands, typically 2000W-3000W and above (high frequency inverters are also available in lower power categories such as 300W, 600W, 1000W, 1500W etc.) In addition, in most cases low frequency inverters do not include mains power sockets – they come with terminals where AC wires should be connected which then connect to mains sockets.
+In terms of other differences, low frequency inverters are designed for large off-grid power systems and are more suitably equipped for powerful appliances; therefore, they are typically within the high power category of inverter, with their power levels normally within the thousands, typically 2000W-3000W and above (high frequency inverters are also available in lower power categories such as 300W, 600W, 1000W, 1500W etc.) In addition, in most cases low frequency inverters do not include mains power sockets – they come with terminals where AC wires should be connected which then connect to mains sockets.

 Low-frequency inverters are not ideal for everyone; they’re very large and are considerably heavier than high-frequency inverters, and would be best suited for those who either are building an off-grid power system with no significant power restrictions, or who run powerful appliances and devices with electric motors like power tools, washing machines, vacuum cleaners and air conditioners.
 Low-frequency inverters are also best suited for those who want to power various kitchen appliances such as refrigerators, microwaves, dishwashers and ovens.